scalz/MySensors-HW/PowerManagementMysensors/README.md

 - AVRSPI connector
 - I2C pull ups on board

+How it will work :

+1) Basic Mode : You can enable/disable functions, dc boosters, supervisor, power directly from battery...
+See jumpers and connectors description

+2) Ulpnode mode : Enable JP1, JP2, JP4, JP5 supervisor
+To have ultra low power, it needs to lower voltage arduino and its frequency.
+So, BOD=1.8V, sleep mode freq : 1-4Mhz.
+So when supervisor < 2v, it toggles interrupt EN_BOOST, so dc Booster 3v starts to charge C1, and arduino wakes up.
+As the supervisor will maintain interrupt while vcc<2v, you can maintain interrupt by enabling D5 output Arduino and check the C1 voltage level by reading A0 arduino.
+Then do your tasks (tune frequ clock, enable rf and sensors power, readings...), then tune freq for sleeping, disable D5 and you can put arduino in sleep mode again.
+C1 will discharge from 3.3v to <2v (need to test C1 value to know discharge time).
+And again...

+it is possible to monitor battery voltage.
+But be careful, as I didn't want to consume more power with traditional divider, and have not enough free output to disable by mosfet such divider, I have choosen to use simple ADC read through resistor.
+Batt voltage must be <= vcc arduino to be able to read.
+I added protection for eeprom.

+Note : it is still in dev. so not tested.
+I will make some changes I think.

 TODO :
 - add gerbers for Seeed, Itead, and OSH fabhouses.